 Also violets have what is called a spur which sticks out behind the flower.
 The nectar is produced at the base of the spur and bees have to stick their tongue down the spur to access the nectar.
 Some species like slugs have learnt that if you nibble a hole in the back of the spur you get direct access to this food source!

 Anyway the spur can be the same colour as the petals or it may be darker.
-Also it may have a groove running along the length of it or it may not.
-All of this is important.
-In the photo above you can clearly see that the spur is darker and it has a grove running along the length of it.
-Whereas in the photo below the spur does not have a grove.
+This is important.
+In the photo above you can clearly see that the spur is darker.

 Finally you need to look for stolons, these are commonly known as runners, like what strawberries produce.
 If it has them then this also helps.